Robert Allan Black

-Robert Allan Black is an American writer and director.
-His work includes the documentary Loving Henri (2017), which follows the life of Henri Landwirth (1927–2018), a concentration camp survivor who later became a philanthropist.
-The documentary was filmed over the course of 14 years.
+Robert Allan Black is an American writer and film director.
+He wrote and directed the documentary Loving Henri (2016), which follows the life and work of philanthropist and concentration camp survivor Henri Landwirth (1927–2018).

 Early life

-Black lived on various Army bases across the United States and Japan.
-After graduating from San Jose State University, he wrote two scripts: Remember The Thrill, which was loosely based on his years playing college football, and Austin City Limits, a love story set in Washington, D.C., and a Texas honky-tonk.
+Robert Allan Black lived in various U.S. Army bases between the United States and Japan.
+After he graduated from San Jose State University, he wrote two screenplays, which were Remember the Thrill, loosely based on his years playing college football, and Austin City Limits, a love story set between Washington, D.C., and a honky-tonk in Texas.

 Career

-In 1970, Black began working as a copywriter at Foote, Cone & Belding Advertising (FCB) in San Francisco, California.
-Throughout the 1970s, he worked as a copywriter at several advertising agencies, including Honig-Cooper & Harrington which merged with Foote, Cone & Belding, Ketchum Advertising, and Bozell & Jacobs.
+Throughout the 1970s, he worked at several advertising agencies, including Honig-Cooper & Harrington.
 From 1976 to 1979, Black worked as a freelancer under the name Robert Allan Black Productions for Atari founder Nolan Bushnell.
-Black created the entertainment portion and named the concept Chuck E. Cheese's Pizza Time Theater.

-During the late 1970s and 1980s, Black developed a series of commercial campaigns.
-He conceptualized these campaigns as having character development, character arcs, turning points, and cliffhangers.
-In 1988, The New York Times wrote "probably never before has an advertiser used such elaborate plots, spread over so many commercials."

-In November 1988, after receiving offers from several film companies to direct, he left FCB and joined Travisano, DiGiacomo, and Black Films.
-Backstage Shoot magazine printed an article on its front page about his departure from advertising, noting that he "launched a new genre of broadcast advertising - the serialized commercial for Pacific Bell."
-Black remained on retainer with FCB as creative director for Holland America Cruise Line and Westours through 1989.
+During this period, he named and developed the entertainment segment Pizza Time Theater for Chuck E. Cheese.

-Black received the Mercury Award for his work on Holland American Cruise Line/Westours.
-His work has won Clios, Cannes Lions, Mobius Gold, Andys, Addys, and Best of Show awards.
-He was nominated by the Directors Guild of America for "Outstanding Directorial Achievement in Commercials".
+In 1992, Black wrote and directed Let Them Run Free for the Starlight Starbright Children's Foundation to benefit terminally ill children.
+Later, Black received the Mercury Award for his work on Holland America Cruise Line/Westours.
+His work has won Clio, Cannes Lions, Mobius Gold, Andys, Addys, and Best of Show awards.
+He was nominated by the Directors' Guild of America for "Outstanding Directorial Achievement in Commercials."

-In 1992, Black wrote and directed Let Them Run Free (1992) for the Starbright Children's Foundation to benefit terminally ill children.
-The film was commissioned by Steven Spielberg and executive produced by Kathleen Kennedy.
-Black donated his creative work and funding to the film.

-In 1999, Black directed episode 7 during season 1 of the ABC television drama Once and Again, titled "The Ex-Files," starring Sela Ward and Billy Campbell.
+In 1999, Black directed episode 7 of season 1 of the ABC television drama Once and Again, titled "The Ex-Files", starring Sela Ward and Billy Campbell.

-In 2000, Black began filming a documentary titled Borrowing Time which he partially funded.
-This project later evolved into a feature documentary titled Loving Henri (2017).
-The documentary, filmed over 14 years in locations around the world, follows the journey of Holocaust survivor and philanthropist Henri Landwirth (1927–2018).
-Black is the managing partner of Loving Henri, LLC.
+Black began filming a documentary titled Borrowing Time in 2000, which he partially funded.
+This project later evolved into a feature documentary titled Loving Henri (2016).